octimot/StoryToolkitAI/FEATURES.md

 In these cases, try to use either a larger model, or provide Whisper with more info using the Initial Prompt.
 Let us know what tricks you use to get the best results!_

+### Speaker Detection

+Starting with version 0.23.0, the tool can also detect speaker changes between transcript segments.
+The speaker detection model is simple, but it does try to match different speakers throughout the transcription.

+We're planning a more advanced speaker detection model in the future, combined with video analysis and speaker recognition, but for now, this is a fast way to populate the transcript with speaker segments.

+The **Speaker Detection Threshold** allows you to tweak the speaker detection threshold between 0 and 1, where 1 means no speaker change detection and 0 means that all segments will be assigned a different speaker.

 ### Transcript Word Find
 Once a transcript is loaded, a basic find function (CMD/CTRL+F) will let you find words in the transcript and show you their position.
 Press "ENTER" to cycle between results.
 Once you find what you're looking for, simply clicking the